Dendro-X0/OpenDeploy-CLI/docs/providers.md

 ## Wizard (start) behavior by provider

 - Vercel: the `start` wizard performs the deploy (preview/prod) and prints `url`/`logsUrl`.
+When `--alias` is provided, the wizard attempts to set an alias after deploy.
-- Netlify: the `start` wizard is prepare‑only.
+- Netlify: the `start` wizard is prepare‑only by default.
 It generates a safe `netlify.toml` (or uses the adapter for Next.js) and prints recommended `netlify deploy` commands with inferred `--dir`.
-It does not run the deploy itself.
+Optionally, pass `--deploy` to execute a real deploy (supports `--no-build` to deploy prebuilt artifacts).
+Summaries include `logsUrl` pointing to the Netlify dashboard.

 See `docs/commands.md#start` for details.